GoogleChrome/web-vitals/README.md

    */
   lcpResourceEntry?: PerformanceResourceTiming;
   /**
-   * The `LargestContentfulPaint` entry corresponding to LCP.
+   * The `LargestContentfulPaint` entry corresponding to LCP
+   * (or `InteractionContentfulPaint` for soft navigations).
    */
-  lcpEntry?: LargestContentfulPaint;
+  lcpEntry?: LargestContentfulPaint | InteractionContentfulPaint;
 }
 ```